Ready to get our most popular resource for youth-serving professionals?

 - Teacher allows for water breaks and bathroom breaks

 - Students and teachers know each other’s names and pronounce them correctly

-- Students given opportunity for voice and choice
+- Students are given opportunity for voice and choice

 - Students and teachers are encouraged to share stories as a way to connect and learn

 - Conversations and communication happen more often than getting in trouble

 - There are class agreements that students helped create

 - Agendas and agreements are shared for everyone to see

 - There is time built in for mindfulness and reflection